lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-SCHCfragment title='SCHC Fragment'}

+The Fragment Header size is variable and depends on the Fragmentation parameters.
+The Fragment payload contains a part of the SCHC Packet Compressed Header, a part of the SCHC Packet Payload or both.
+Its size depends on the L2 MTU (see {{Frag}}).

-The SCHC ACK is only used for Fragmentation.
+The SCHC ACK
-It has the following format:
+has the following format:

 ~~~~